GarminFenix/airdatageneration/README.md

 A Python-based Flask service that simulates and serves air-quality data for 130 monitoring sites.
 It includes dynamic and static data generators, a REST API, live-data simulation with scheduled pushes to subscribers, and a suite of integration and unit tests.

+Developed by Ross Cochrane as part of a submission for MSc Software Development dissertation.
+Part of Pollution Avoidance Navigation Tool (PANT):
+Flask Pollution Data Generation Web Service (This) Spring API
+Flask API
+Flutter Front End

 ---

 ## 🚀 Quickstart